by Texas Homesteader ~

 You too?
 Well read on, dear friends.
 You’re NOT gonna believe how easy this is!

-I start off by cutting a 3-4 lb roast into about 5-6 chunks.
-I suppose I could cook the roast whole, but the cooked roast will shred beautifully.
-By cutting the roast into pieces before cooking, it assures that the shredded roast pieces are nice & short.
+I cut a 3-4 lb roast into 5-6 chunks.
+By cutting the roast into smaller pieces before cooking assures the cooked shredded roast pieces are nice & short.

 Plus the chunks cook faster than a whole roast would.
 Supper on the table faster is a good thing, my friends.